-If your vehicle is so equipped, the window bag on the crash side of the vehicle is triggered in moderate to severe side collisions.
+The window bag on the crash side of the vehicle is

+triggered in moderate to severe side collisions.
 In certain types of collisions, both the front and side airbags may be triggered.
-But even in collisions where the airbags work, you need the seat belts to keep you in the right position for the airbags to protect you properly.
+But even in collisions where the airbags work, you need the seat belts to keep you in the right position 2 for the airbags to protect you properly.